 LGBT+ health evidence review

 In April 2025, the Secretary of State for Health and Social Care commissioned NHS England to undertake an LGBT+ health evidence review.
-The goal is to:
+The review aims to:

 • better understand LGBT+ healthcare needs